ElvinGK/C-Test-Automation-Project/README.md

 # PageObjectModel
-This project is an automation pack
+This project is an automation test suite.
 Created using language C#
-Framework is specflow
+and Framework is specflow